-After the successful deployment of my first motionEyeOS Pi security camera last year I was keen to get another setup.
+After the successful deployment of my first motionEyeOS Pi CCTV camera last year I was keen to get another security camera setup.
 I wanted to use a Pi Zero W so I could mount it inside my conservatory using a Pi Hut “ZeroView”.
 This is a mount for the Pi Zero that lets you stick a Pi camera to a glass window.

 motionEyeOS makes it so easy to setup a security camera and the difficult bit is usually the practicality of physically mounting it all.
 By using the ZeroView mount even this stage can be straightforward.
 The Pi Zero W would also allow me to put the camera in a place where I had no Ethernet available.